aurotripathy/pytorch-distributed-tut/README.md

-### A 'Hello World' Tutorial of DistributedDataParallel PyTorch
+### A 'Hello World' Tutorial on DistributedDataParallel PyTorch

 This highlights the use of the PyTorch DistributedDataParallel library and is expected to supplement https://pytorch.org/tutorials/intermediate/ddp_tutorial.html